mac-s-g/react-json-view/README.md

   4. Open port 2000 in your browser
       * navigate to localhost:2000

-#### Development within a Docker Container
-You can use Docker to run the source code in a local development environment:
-  1. Clone this repo
-  2. Make sure docker is installed
-  3. Build the docker image
-      * `docker build -t react-json-view .`
-      * *note:* you may need to use `sudo` to run docker commands
-  4. Run the docker container on port 2000.
-This will run the webpack-dev-server with hot-reloading enabled.
-      * `cd react-json-view`
-      * `./docker/dev-server.sh`
-      * *note:* you may need to use `sudo` to run the server file
-  5. Open port 2000 in your browser
-      * navigate to localhost:2000

 Your source code will be mounted inside the docker container.
-The container is built on the standard Node image.
+The container is built on the latest `Node:slim` image.

 Webpack-dev-server is running in the container and hot-reloading when changes are made locally.

-All node modules are installed within the container, so make sure to rebuild your container if you make changes to package.json (see step 3, above).
+All node modules are installed within the container, so make sure to rebuild your container if you make changes to package.json (see step 2, above).

 ### Inspiration
 I drew a ton of design ideas from [react-json-tree](https://github.com/alexkuz/react-json-tree).
 Thanks to the RJT contributors for putting together an awesome component!